radian-software/prescient.el/README.md

 ## Algorithm

 `prescient.el` takes as input a list of candidates, and a query that you type.

-The query is first split on spaces into subqueries (two consecutive spaces match a literal space).
-Each subquery filters the candidates because it must match as either a substring of the candidate, a regexp, or an initialism (e.g. `ffap` matches `find-file-at-point`, and so does `fa`).
-The last few candidates you selected are displayed first, followed by the most frequently selected ones, and then the remaining candidates are sorted by length.
-If you don't like the algorithm used for filtering, you can choose a different one by customizing `prescient-filter-method`.
+When filtering, the query is first split on spaces into subqueries (two consecutive spaces match a literal space).
+Each subquery filters the candidates according to the filter methods listed in `prescient-filter-method`.
+By default, a subquery must match as either a substring of the candidate, a regexp, or an initialism (e.g. `ffap` matches `find-file-at-point`, and so does `fa`).
+A candidate must match all subqueries to pass the filter and subqueries can be matched in any order.

+When sorting, the last few candidates you selected are displayed first, followed by the most frequently selected ones, and then the remaining candidates are sorted by length.

 If you would like `prescient.el` to forget about a candidate, use the command `prescient-forget`.